 EXCEPTION: Students may wear crocs at RMS; however, they must be worn in sport-mode.
 Crocs may not be worn during physical education due to safety concerns.

 13. Book bags/backpacks and athletic bags must be placed in the locker or designated area and remain there during the school day.
-ONLY CLEAR OR MESH BAGS MAY BE USE at Midfield City Schools.
-Backpacks/book bags may not have wheels unless written approval is given by a physician due to medical reasons.
+ONLY CLEAR OR MESH BAGS MAY BE USED.